Druk-Information-and-Technology/walletBT/README.md

 # walletBT
 This walletBT mobile crypto wallet was developed using React Native and Ethers for the Ethereum network.
-We are using the Expo managed workflow for the app development.
+We are using the Expo-managed workflow for the app development.
 The current implementation of the walletBT is just for the Sepolia Test Network.
 But it can be easily implemented for the Mainnet as well.

 # How to Replicate the walletBT